fenago/oracle19c-administration/md/Lab_7_4.md

    - Execute this PL/SQL block by pressing the green run button or by pressing F5.

 3. **Access the AWR Report:**
-   - Open a web browser and navigate to `http://localhost:5500/public/awr_report.html` to view the generated AWR report.
+   - Open a web browser and navigate to `http://localhost:5501/public/awr_report.html` to view the generated AWR report.
+4. **The above will not work - just copy the output HTML into a file called AWR.html and view that in a browser***

 ### Summary:

 By following these steps, you have: